-The Canon EOS800D (called Canon T7i in some regions) and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were announced, respectively, in February 2017 and February 2015.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were officially introduced, respectively, in February 2017 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Canon 800D and the Canon 760D are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Canon 760D.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is somewhat larger (2 percent) than the Canon 800D.
-Moreover, the 760D is slightly heavier (6 percent) than the 800D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is considerably larger (102 percent) than the Canon 800D.
+Moreover, the 760D is markedly heavier (6 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the 760D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.